crocs-muni/sec-certs/CONTRIBUTING.md

  3. Perform additional analysis with extracted data (analyze_certificates.py)
  3. Improve the code (TODO: Follow Github contribution guidelines, ideally contact us first about your plan)

+## Branches

+- `dev` is the default branch against which all pull requests are to be made.
+- `master` is protected branch where stable releases reside.
+Each push or PR to master should be properly tagged by [semantic version](https://semver.org/) as it will invoke actions to publish docker image and PyPi package.